UsmanJ/the_well_grounded_rubyist/README.md

-# Exercises from 'The well grounded Rubyist
+# Exercises from 'The well grounded Rubyist'